 Keep Important Items Off the Moving Truck

-Keep your “Open First” box, along with any vital paperwork and other key items (you know like your keys) with you in case the moving truck doesn’t arrive when you do.
+Keep your “Open First” box, along with any vital paperwork and other important items (like your keys or the payment check) with you.
 If something is super fragile and important to you, consider transporting it in your car.
 Cars offer smoother rides and you can keep an eye ion it during the ride.
 Trust me, we won't be offended.

 Protect Your Stuff